 but most call me Tate or tater-tot.
 Then, there is my lovely husband who calls me sasquatch-Just ’cause he thinks I am sassy, it’s not cause I’m hairy I promise!
 Anyway.
 Moving on.
 Another exciting fact about me is that I am an alien.
 A legal alien permanent resident that is.
 I immigrated down to the Seattle, WA from Vancouver, BC, Canada, to be with my husband, Caleb (you will see me refer to him as “hubster” or “the hubs” a lot.)
+We currently live In Springfield, MO but will be back in Seattle in Summer 2020.
 As you may have guessed I have a passion for the 3 “Fs” of life: Faith, Food and fitness.
 Here’s why:

 God is everything.
 Without Him we wouldn’t even have food or the ability to keep ourselves fit…cause we wouldn’t even exist right?
 Without Him, we can do nothing.
 I’m trying to learn to give up control of my life to Him, and it ain’t easy.
 But, they say nothing worth having is easy.
 I think that the Lord truly needs to be your primero uno in order to fully embrace and live out the amazing life that He wants for us.

 I love me some good food.
 And, I am tellin ya’, this girl can EAT.
-But, I like to keep it super healthy, at least 95% of the time (I am working on lowering that to 90% though!
-Gotta live a little.)
-I believe food should taste good but also should be very nourishing to your body.
+But, I like to keep it MOSTLY healthy, at least 80% of the time.
+This hasn’t always been the case, and I used to live by a “95% healthy” rule.
+But now?
+I believe in no food rules.
+I believe food should taste good but also should be very nourishing to your body for the most part.
 Some say it can’t be done, but I am here to show you it can easily be done.
 Super duper easily in fact.
+But, I also believe in honoring your body and your cravings and sometimes this body craves a donut!

 I can hear you groan.
 No one loves all the varieties of exercise out there (If they say they do, they lie.)
-I am an ACE certified personal trainer, and fitness fanatic, but I will NOT run.
+I am an ACE certified personal trainer, Precision Nutrition certified nutrition coach, and a fitness fanatic, but I will NOT run.
 Ever.
 If a bear was chasing me, I would let it eat me ’cause I hate running that much guys.
 I like to lift weights, that’s my thang.
 But, exercise can and should be fun and enjoyable!
 Again, that can easily be done.
 Additionally, our body is God’s temple.
 He has called us to take good care of it in His name, and I believe that includes regular exercise and eating well.
+But, sometimes exercise can be taken too far and can become an addiction.
+I’ve been there and I had to take close to a year off any kind of exercise to heal my relationship with it.
+Now I move my body out of enjoyment and not for punishment for what I ate or what I want to look like.

 I could stop there.
 You now know a tid bit about me and why I named the blog Food Faith Fitness, and that is probably enough info for most folks.
 However, I want this blog to be real guys.
 I don’t want it to seem like I live this perfect little healthy, full of joy and love and birds singing every morning and cinnamon and sugar and whatever kind of life.I don’t know where I was going there.
 Anyways, I struggle.
 A lot.
 And, it has to do with Faith, Food and Fitness.
 I want to be able to share things I am struggling with on here.
 Who knows maybe you can identify with some of the things.